 Solution: Change the value of the shmsys:shminfo_shmmax entry in the /etc/system file and restart the system.
-See "Increasing the shared memory maximum (shmmax)" on page 23 for more information.
+See "Increasing the shared memory maximum (shmmax)" for more information.

 Cause 2

 This problem can also occur when the UTIL_HEAP_SZ DB2 configuration parameter is set too high.